 Yeah that’s right, food and coffee at the Shiraz Republic!
 Get your morning coffee fix at right at our cellar door (bring a reusable coffee cup if you want to take your coffee into the vineyard).
 For lunch during Rent-A-Row weekends this year, we will again be host to a range of excellent food trucks!
 Stay tuned to our social media to find out which one will be there on your RAR day.
 Once the rush or vintage has died down, we will return to our 7-days-a-week pizza menu, and our burgers on event days.

 The Toolleen Hotel is a historical pub with quirky rural decor, just over the hill from The Shiraz Republic.
 The menu is classic, farmstyle pub-fare and the wine list includes a lot of the nearby wineries.
 This will be your best option for dinner, depending on location of your accommodation.
 Check out the Tin Shed and the noisy cockatoo while you’re there.

 Steve and Lyndal run a very cute paddock-to-plate farm and café about half way between Heathcote and The Shiraz Republic.
 The café serves glorious platters, which are best enjoyed on a picnic rug on the grass at the café, amongst the farm and scenery.
 The à la carte menu is also fantastic, but is probably better eaten sitting up at the table.
 Take in the delicious food and view over a glass of local wine or beer.

 Open 11-4pm Friday to Sunday.
-Bookings are a must for Saturday dinner and for groups of 4+.
+Bookings are a must for groups of 4+.

 Gaffney’s Bakery & Pie Kitchen